 - A Safe Harbor matching contribution – This type of match is based on how much an employee chooses to defer and put into their 401(k).
 There are two sub-options:

 - Basic match: Employer matching contributions are a 100% match on the first 3% of compensation plus a 50% match on deferrals between 3% and 5% (4% total).

 - Enhanced match: Employer matching contributions must be at least as much as the basic match at each tier of the match formula.
 A common formula is a 100% match on the first 4% of compensation.

 - A Safe Harbor nonelective contribution – Regardless of whether or not an employee contributes anything to their 401(k), the employer matches 3% (or more) of that employee’s annual compensation.

 9. Can you match within a Roth 401(k)?

 A Roth 401(k) is an employer-sponsored retirement plan in which contributions are taxed upfront, rather than at the time of withdrawal as in a traditional 401(k).
 Not every employer offers a Roth option.
-For those that do offer a match within a traditional 401(k), they’ll likely offer the same matching formula within a Roth 401(k) they offer.
+For those that do offer a match within a traditional 401(k), they’ll likely offer the same matching formula within a Roth 401(k) they offer – though regardless of whether you use a traditional or Roth 401(k) – or both – employer match contributions go into a traditional 401(k) account.
 Learn more about Roth 401(k)s here.

 10. Are employer contributions tax-deductible?